 Summary

-Using pictures related to pop culture as mentor texts, students will identify the archetypal figures represented.
-They will then be broken into small groups where they will choose a figure not previously identified to represent the archetype assigned to them and be asked to justify this choice to the whole group.
-Students will also create their own character to represent a particular archetype.
-Through a Gallery Walk/Carousel and reflective quickwrite exit ticket, students to make a real world application as to why people act/are the way they do/are and will integrate an attitude of tolerance for the differences among people.
+Using pictures related to pop culture as mentor texts, students identify the archetypal figures represented.
+They then are broken into small groups where they choose a figure not previously identified to represent the archetype assigned to them and are asked to justify this choice to the whole group.
+Students create their own character to represent a particular archetype.
+Through a Gallery Walk/Carousel and reflective Quick Write, students make a real world application as to why people act/are the way they do/are, integrating an attitude of tolerance for the differences among people.

 Essential Question(s)